RoaaAlsham/GuvenLinux/README.md

 # GuvenLinux

-**System Hardening & Security Assessment Tool for Linux**
+**System Hardening & Security Assessment Tool for Linux (MVP)**

 ---

-GuvenLinux is an open-source system hardening and security assessment tool built specifically for the Linux operating system.
-It bridges the gap between powerful but complex security tools and everyday users who lack the expertise to interpret their output or act on their recommendations.
+GuvenLinux is a Security assessment and System Hardening tool MVP that built to acquire a deep understanding of linux operating system security and the complete process of linux desktop app development

 ## Features